Seve1995/LorenzoIlMagnifico/README.md

 2) Username: "Fabio", Password: "Piazza"
 3) Username: "Giuseppe", Password: "Severino"

-Alternately, you can create your personale username and password by pressing/writing "Register".
+Alternately, you can create your personal username and password by pressing/writing "Register".

 ## How to play the game
 Every user, in the first screen, has to choose between RMI/SOCKET connection